Summary of All DBMS_METADATA Subprograms

 FETCH_DDL returns its results in a sys.ku$_ddls nested table, but CONVERT returns a sys.ku$_multi_ddls nested table

-are applied in turn, and the result is returned to the caller.
+The transforms specified with ADD_TRANSFORM are applied in turn, and the result is returned to the caller.
 For the function variants, the DDL transform must be specified.
-If parse items were specified, they are returned in the parsedItems
+If parse items were specified, they are returned in the parsedItems column.
+Parse items are ignored by the procedure variants.

 The encoding of the XML document is embedded in its CLOB or XMLType representation.
 The version of the metadata is embedded in the XML.
-The generated DDL is valid for the database version specified in OPENW
+The generated DDL is valid for the database version specified in OPENW.

 Exceptions